miksaraj/miksaraj.github.io/_drafts/playing-around-with-fizzbuzz.md

     to produce the default out to the caller.

 It doesn't need to stop here, either.
-We could even do all sorts of potentially usefult things like using a key-value mapping to store the occurrences of "Fizz", "Buzz" and "Bazz" instead of using a string representation.
+We could even do all sorts of potentially useful things like using a key-value mapping to store the occurrences of "Fizz", "Buzz" and "Bazz" instead of using a string representation.
 A monoid there would even give us a way to combine them across iterations, building a counter for occurrences - all while using the same original function!
 Turns out that the monoid view of this logic is not only clearer and more succint, it's also *more general*.
-Not just arrays and strings an integers can form monoids, but also more powerful structures like Bloom filters, hash tables, nodes in a neural network...
+Not just arrays, strings and integers can form monoids, but also more powerful structures like Bloom filters, hash tables, nodes in a neural network...
 I could go on.
 But let's wrap it up here.
 Now, just ditch